Numerous state and federal agencies and

 information or to make an appointment, visit their

-Your local city clerk's
+Your local city

-office regulates business activities occurring within the
+clerk's office regulates business activities occurring

 cities license some or all business activities occurring